eic/tutorial-file-access/_episodes/01-introduction.md

 Campaigns are designated by a standardised format - **YY.MM.Ver**
 - YY - Year the campaign ran, e.g. 26 is 2026
-- MM - Month the campaign ran, e.g. 02 is January
+- MM - Month the campaign ran, e.g. 02 is February
 - Ver - Version of the campaign, starts from 0.
 May have different versions

 These are linked to specific software releases following the same format.